waghostel/Vocabeey-ChromeBuildInAI/docs/api/README.md

 **Batch Translation Process**:

 1. Check cache for each request individually
-2. Combine uncached requests with markers: `[0] context: text`
+2. Combine uncached requests into a single string, separated by newline characters.
-3. Send combined text to translator API
+3. Send the combined text to the translator API.
-4. Split response back using markers and patterns
+4. Split the response back into individual translations.
-5. Cache all new translations
+5. Cache all new translations.
-6. Return complete results array
+6. Return the complete results array.

 **Context Handling**: